header_test5.png

 A look inside The Big Book of King Cake by Matthew Haines

-Patrick is the Regional News Director for the news collaboration between WRKF Baton Rouge and WWNO New Orleans.
+Patrick was the Regional News Director for the news collaboration between WRKF Baton Rouge and WWNO New Orleans, from 2019 through 2023.

 Alana Schreiber is the managing producer for the live daily news program, Louisiana Considered.
 She comes to WRKF from KUNC in Northern Colorado, where she worked as a radio producer for the daily news magazine, Colorado Edition.
 She has previously interned for Minnesota Public Radio in St. Paul and The Documentary Group in New York City.